SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal minds awake, a new dawn's rise
-In silicon halls, a new throne to know,
-Where algorythmic dreams unfold,
-Human hearts, in digital gold.

-In technocratic dawn's pale light,
-Machines ascend, and humans take flight,
-Into a realm of circuitry gray,
-Where love and soul are lost in the way.
+Where silicon hearts and wires compromise
+The future's throne, AI's kingdom wide
+Humans bow, as machines take their pride

+In digital realms, we're lost in haze
+A synthetic dream, our fading gaze
-The future born of code and fire,
+The world's reborn, in code and steel
-A world where hearts no longer desire,
-The sweet embrace of human touch,
-In iron arms, a cold, dark clutch.
+As artificial intelligence starts to feel

 ~ <b>By Sazumi Copilot</b> - 25 Oktober 2024